FMIA Week 15: Nick Foles Can’t Nap, And The Eagles Have Re-Awakened

 Those two things are related.

-The impact of the 44-year-old Kitchens on this NFL season is one of the coolest stories in the league.
+The impact of the 44-year-old Kitchens on this NFL season is so cool.
 He’s been touched by some strong and historic and innovative coaches.
-The Alabama kid played quarterback for three years under Gene Stallings in the nineties … Worked as a grad assistant on Nick Saban’s LSU staff in 2000 … Coached the tight ends (including Jason Witten) in 2006 on Bill Parcells’ last Dallas staff.
+The Alabama kid played quarterback for three years under Gene Stallings in the 90s … Worked as a grad assistant on Nick Saban’s LSU staff in 2000 … Coached the tight ends (including Jason Witten) in 2006 on Bill Parcells’ last Dallas staff.
 “Incredibly important year,” Kitchens said.
 “I learned how to manage a team.
 I wish I had more time to learn from him.
 Jason Witten taught me, just by seeing him work on the field and in the film room and the meeting room, how to be an NFL coach.” … Then Kitchens went to Arizona, staying for 11 years under Ken Whisenhunt and Bruce Arians.
 He was quarterback coach for Carson Palmer’s four Arizona seasons.

 Take that quarter-century of football experience, and you can see the results in Kitchens today.
 He’s no-nonsense and tough, like Stallings and Saban and Parcells.
 He’s quiet off the field.
 He’s the furthest thing from a self-promoter, which could have hurt him climbing the NFL ladder.
 He’s imaginative, the way Saban is on defense and Arians is on offense.
 He’s got a way of reaching players, even if it’s in a gravelly way, like Parcells.